 The restaurant category includes merchants whose “primary business is sit-down or eat-in dining,” according to the Chase website.
 Such merchants can range from fast-food restaurants to fine dining establishments.
 Be aware that some merchants that sell food and drink may not qualify for the 3X rewards rate — for example, those located inside sports stadiums.

-The gas station category includes merchants that sell automotive gasoline that can be paid for at the pump or inside the station, while the grocery stores category covers purchases made at supermarkets and merchants that offer a full grocery line of merchandise, such as a deli and bakery.
+The grocery store category covers purchases made at supermarkets and merchants that offer a full grocery line of merchandise, such as a deli and bakery.
 The following merchants may not qualify for this category: warehouse clubs, discount stores, drugstores, gas stations and merchants that specialize in only a few grocery items.

-The Chase Freedom® earns 5% cash back in rotating categories (each quarter that you activate) and the Chase Freedom Unlimited® lets you earn unlimited 1.5% cash back on all purchases..
-Though the rewards earned on the Chase Freedom® and Chase Freedom Unlimited® are officially described as cash back, when you log into your account online, you’ll see the rewards you’ve earned as Chase Ultimate Rewards points, with each point being worth 1 cent.
+The Chase Freedom Flex℠ earns 5% cash back in rotating categories (each quarter that you activate) and the Chase Freedom Unlimited® lets you earn 5% cash back on travel purchased through chase, 3% on dining and drugstores, and 1.5% on all other purchases..
+Though the rewards earned on the Chase Freedom Flex℠ and Chase Freedom Unlimited® are officially described as cash back, when you log into your account online, you’ll see the rewards you’ve earned as Chase Ultimate Rewards points, with each point being worth 1 cent.

-By using the Chase Sapphire Reserve® for travel and dining, then using the Chase Freedom® or Chase Freedom Unlimited® when the Chase Sapphire Reserve® would only earn 1 point per $1 spent, you can earn more rewards than you would with the Sapphire card alone.
-And you can transfer the Ultimate Rewards points you earn with the Chase Freedom® or Chase Freedom Unlimited® to the Chase Sapphire Reserve®, then redeem for 50% more value through the Ultimate Rewards portal.
+By using the Chase Sapphire Reserve® for travel and dining, then using the Chase Freedom Flex℠ or Chase Freedom Unlimited® when the Chase Sapphire Reserve® would only earn 1 point per $1 spent, you can earn more rewards than you would with the Sapphire card alone.
+And you can transfer the Ultimate Rewards points you earn with the Chase Freedom Flex℠ or Chase Freedom Unlimited® to the Chase Sapphire Reserve®, then redeem for 50% more value through the Ultimate Rewards portal.

 Is the Chase Sapphire Reserve® right for you?